felixkuntz/Welfare-Regimes-and-Female-Labor/README.md

 # Welfare-Regimes-and-Female-Labor
 Welfare Regimes and Female Labor Force Participation: An Empirical Analysis

-This Repository contains all files to replicated the empirical analysis of the paper Welfare Regimes and Female Labor Force Participation: An Empirical Analysis
+This repository contains all files to replicated the empirical analysis of the paper Welfare Regimes and Female Labor Force Participation: An Empirical Analysis

 Please refer to FLFP_reg for the cross-sectional analysis: